 In case of severe depression with suicidal tendencies the patient should be admitted to the psychiatric hospital in Dubai (Al Amal or Rashid Hospital).
 In less severe cases we can treat the patient in out-patient setting at CHMC in Dubai.

-Long Term Treatment of Bipolar Disorder
+Long-Term Treatment for Bipolar Disorder

 Bipolar disorder is a complex psychological condition.
 Diagnosis can be tricky, and treatment is often difficult.